calbert-hall/ruby-hackathon/README.md

 * Find a selector and apply a [coded region](https://help.applitools.com/hc/en-us/articles/360007188211-Coded-Ignore-Regions) to it.

+* Use the Applitools [PDF tester](https://applitools.com/tutorials/pdf-forms.html#analyze-your-test-results) to test some of your own PDF files.

 * Try testing a different site of your choice.
 Look for ways to handle dynamic content and get stable tests.